-- (2) The liquidation threshold for the main bank x_c decreases as the recovery rate c decreases.
+- i) The exit threshold for the non-main bank $x^{P}$ increases as the recovery rate c decreases.
+This implies that the non-main bank tends to exit earlier when the recovery rate is lower. - ii) The liquidation threshold for the main bank $x_c$ decreases as the recovery rate c decreases.
 This implies that the main bank tends to hesitate regarding liquidation when the liquidation value decreases.
-Because the option value of delaying liquidating the firm is higher for the lower recovery rate, it is rational for the main bank to wait for the recovery of the firm's sales x. - (3) The bankruptcy threshold x_b for the equity holder is independent of the liquidation value.
-Because the liquidation value C does not exceed the loan amount M, this condition provides the equity holder with less incentive to bet on the sales recovery than the main bank, discussed in Section II.
+Because the option value of delaying liquidating the firm is higher for the lower recovery rate, it is rational for the main bank to wait for the recovery of the firm's sales x. - iii) The bankruptcy threshold $x_b$ for the equity holder is independent of the liquidation value.
+Because the liquidation value C does not exceed the loan amount M, this condition provides the equity holder with less incentive to bet on the sales recovery than the main bank, discussed in Section 2.

-In Figure 5, we can also observe that the bankruptcy threshold might be larger than the non-main bank's exit threshold at a high recovery rate, such as more than 80 percent.
+In Figure 5, we can also observe that the bankruptcy threshold might be larger than the non-main bank's exit threshold at a high recovery rate, such as more than 80%.
 In this case, both of the banks continue lending after the bankruptcy.